Esttiwar/esperanto_language/README.md

 # Esperanto

 #### Esperanto is a small programming language for handling text files (written in natural language) from the terminal/shell.
+#### The incontextual grammar was created in lark, which also helped us to generate the AST(Abstract Syntax Tree).
+Then, we used Python to perform the AST interpretation process.

 #### Features